webqit/webflo/README.md

   └── public/index.html ----------------------- http://localhost:3000/index.html --------- text/html
 ```

-But, we can also access the route in a way that gets the data rendered into the `index.html` file for a dynamic page response.
+But, we can also access the route in a way that gets the data rendered into the automatically-paired `index.html` file for a dynamic page response.
 We'd simply set the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header of the request to match `text/html` - e.g. `text/html`, `text/*`, `*/html`, `*/*`, and Webflo will automatically perform [Server-Side Rendering](#client-side-rendering-ssr).
+(Automatic pairing works the same for nested routes!
+But top-level `index.html` files are implicitly inherited down the hierarchy.)

 > **Note**
 > <br>The `Accept` header hint is already how browsers make requests on every page load.
 So, it just works!

-For Single Page Applications, subsequent navigations, after the initial page load, now only fetch the data component of destination URLs and perform [Client-Side Rendering](#client-side-rendering-csr) on the same running document.
+Now, for Single Page Applications, subsequent navigations, after the initial page load, just asks for the data on destination URLs and perform [Client-Side Rendering](#client-side-rendering-csr) on the same running document.
 Navigation is sleek and instant!

 > **Note**
 > <br>Unless disabled in config, SPA routing is automatically built into your app's JS bundle from the `npm run generate` command.
 So, it just works!

 With no extra work, your application can function as either a *Multi Page App (MPA)* or a *Single Page App (SPA)*!
-And as we'll see, even a hybrid of these, that we'll call Multi SPA, is possible!

 > **Note**
 > <br>In a Single Page Application, all pages are based off a single `index.html` document.
 In a Multi Page Application, pages are individual `index.html`  documents - ideally.
 But, Server-Side Rendering makes it possible to serve the same, but dynamically-rendered, `index.html` document across page loads - essentially an SPA architecture hiding on the server.
 But, here, lets take Multi Page Applications for an individual-page architecture.

 #### Layout and Templating Overview

 In a Multi Page Application (with an individual-page architecture), each page is its own `index.html` document, and it is often necessary to have certain page sections - e.g. site header, footer, and sidebar, etc. - stay consistent across pages.
-These sections can be defined once and *imported* on each page.
+These sections can be defined once and *imported* on every page.

 ```html
 my-app